 Gumtree - have a great simple app for smart phone that allows you to take a snapshot and list for free very quickly.

-Highlands Foundation - underpants, maternity bras, cloth nappies, pilchers, soap, towels, face cloths, woollen items, etc. for birth survival kits for the Highlands of Papua New Guinea.
+Highlands Foundation - underpants, cloth nappies, pilchers, soap, towels, face cloths, woollen items, etc. for birth survival kits for the Highlands of Papua New Guinea.